karthik-44/StudentGradePredictor/README.md

 As expected, the higher the level of parents’ education is, the higher their children’s score at school.
 Students whose parents have higher levels of education may have an enhanced regard for learning, more positive ability and beliefs, a stronger work orientation, and may use more effective learning strategies.

+**Distribution of Final Grade of Students**

 ![alt text](./images/grade_dist.png)

 Most students can be seen to have received a borderline passing score of 10 or 11.
 While many students received a zero, which was the 3rd highest count in this case, i.e 9.62% of the students.
 Very few students received a full score of 20 which is 0.2% of the class size.

+**Study time Distribution**

 ![alt text](./images/study_time.png)

 It can be seen that male students hardly studied for 2 hours a day, however most girls studied between 2.5 hrs to 5.5 hrs.
-Moreover, few percent of female students have also studied for more than 5 hours a day
+Moreover, few percent of female students have also studied for more than 5 hours a day.

+**Free time Distribution**

 ![alt text](./images/free_time.png)